EXCLUSIVE-With Tesla push, India mulls import tax cut if EV makers build locally

 Other countries have taken similar measures to spur EV manufacturing commitments.
 Indonesia, for example, has offered to reduce import duties from 50% to zero for EV makers planning investments, a move seen aimed at attracting Chinese players and Tesla.

-India's commerce and finance ministries, and Tesla, did not respond to requests for comment.
-The policy is still in the initial stages of deliberation and the final tax rate could change, two of the sources said.

-Tesla first tried to enter India in 2021 by pushing officials to lower the 100% import tax for EVs.
-Last year, the talks between Tesla and the Indian government collapsed when officials conveyed the company would have to first commit to local manufacturing.

-More recently, Tesla has told Indian officials it is keen to set up a local factory and make a priced in the range of $24,000, around 25% cheaper than its current entry model, for both the Indian market and export.
+More recently, Tesla has told Indian officials it is keen to set up a local factory and make a priced around $24,000, roughly 25% cheaper than its current entry model, for both the Indian market and export.

+Indian officials conveyed there will be no special incentives for Tesla's market entry, and the proposal for a low import tax, conditional on a manufacturing commitment, was touted by Tesla to keep both sides happy, the sources said.

 Outside the United States, Tesla currently has a plant in Shanghai - its largest factory worldwide - and one outside Berlin.
 It is building a new plant in Mexico that will focus on a new mass-market EV platform Musk has said will slash costs for consumers.